 Josh Super has volunteered in leading the worship music at One Ancient Hope since 2013.
 He officially joined our staff as Worship Coordinator in January of 2018.
 He is excited to see how God might use him to grow this ministry.

 One Ancient Hope is an elder led congregation (we call that group a “session”).
 In addition to our pastoral staff (known as teaching elders), our ruling elders are nominated and elected by the congregation to shepherd and lead our community.

 Fred Skiff is a Professor of Physics at University of Iowa specializing in plasma physics.
 His wife Janet is a poet.
 Fred’s work has taken them both around the world, including a stint at L’ Abri, and they enjoy getting time with their four adult children.

 Michael Tilley is a science writer and editor at the University of Iowa College of Dentistry.
 His wife Rebekah does social media and communications at the Tippie College of Business.
 Michael and Rebekah have three boys and one girl, which has led them to be active in the local public schools.

 Josh Super is a Day Program Coordinator at Systems Unlimited and is the worship leader at One Ancient Hope.
 His wife Rachel is a Pre-K teacher and middle school Art teacher at Heritage Christian School in North Liberty.
 The Supers have two daughters and enjoy hosting people for supper, playing games, and gardening.

 Chris Sutton and his wife March live in Solon with their four children.
 March is a librarian who works at the Iowa City Public Library.
-Chris is a software developer at Microsoft.
+Chris is a software developer.
 He grew up in Brazil and enjoys soccer, planting, stories, hiking, hunting and snowshoeing.